Painful intelligence: What AI can tell us about human suffering: Ancient philosophers on perception

-It is perhaps easy to admit that an animal or a robot sees things differently from yourself, either in a more primitive way, or in a superhuman way.
-Yet, it is notoriously difficult for humans to admit that two people can see the same thing in different ways, and that both ways can be equally valid.
-But there is something even more challenging; there is an even more difficult implication of the theories discussed in this chapter.
-It is the general idea that all our perceptions are actually just interpretations, or beliefs, or inferences, instead of revealing an objective truth.
-In AI theory, it is never claimed that the agent \textit{knows} anything; the very concept of knowing is conspicuously absent in that theory.
-All an AI agent has is \textit{beliefs}, and those are usually expressed in terms of probabilities, lacking any certainty.
 When you take this line of thinking further, you may arrive at the idea that \textit{all} we believe or pretend to ``know'' is based on our perceptions, and thus inherits the uncertainty and the subjectivity of perception.
 In fact, one could say that my perception defines my world.
 This may actually be rather obvious to anybody who programs a sensory system in an AI.
-Such ideas are often associated with Asian philosophical systems such as Mahayana Buddhism, especially the \yogacara\ school and later schools drawing on those ideas, including Zen.\citenew{williams2008mahayana} Yet, those ideas have also been beautifully expressed in the West, where their foremost proponent may have been David Hume who wrote:\footnote{\citep{hume}, Section 1.2.6.
+Such ideas are often associated with Asian philosophical systems such as Mahayana Buddhism, especially the \yogacara\ school and later schools drawing on those ideas, including Zen.\citenew{williams2008mahayana} Yet, those ideas have also been beautifully expressed in the West, where their foremost proponent may have been David Hume who wrote:\footnote{\hume, Section 1.2.6.
 In fact, \citet{gopnik2009could} argues that Hume's ideas may have been influenced by Buddhism through some Jesuits; see also footnote~\ref{alexanderfn} in Chapter~\ref{dual.ch}.} \begin{quote} Let us chase our imagination to the heavens, or to the utmost limits of the universe; we never really advance a step beyond ourselves, nor can conceive any kind of existence, but those perceptions, which have appeared in that narrow compass.
 This is the universe of the imagination, nor have we any idea but what is there produced. \end{quote} We will see these deep points re-iterated and expanded in later chapters, especially Chapter~\ref{consciousness.ch}.